HomeFrance-StartupsInterview with Charles Dilasser - Co-founder and CEO of Teezily

 I’m excited about the new Teezily features that we are going to launch, and to see if our campaigners will be even more successful as a result.
 At the moment, I’m also very focused on the growth and development of the business.

 Where did the idea of Teezily come from?
-What was the point you knew it is the right one?
+At what point did you know it’s the right one?

-The idea for Teezily came from the realization that there wasn’t a market place for t-shirts, that showcase both the work of t-shirt creators, and the causes of many associations, despite the fact that there was already a large number of key players in this particular market.
-I believed, that having sales managers operating in each country was the best way to convince new associations to get on board with the Teezily project.
+The idea for Teezily came from the realisation that there wasn’t a marketplace for t-shirts that showcase both the work of t-shirt creators, and the causes of many associations, despite the fact that there was already a large number of key players in this particular market.
+I believed that having sales managers operating in each country was the best way to convince new associations to get on board with the Teezily project.

-What makes the offering of Teezily so unique and what’s the main goal you’re working on?
+What makes Teezily so unique and what’s the main goal you’re working on?

 Teezily is a unique platform because it offers charities and associations an easy way to raise funds without the need for any contracts or up front costs.